karafra/twitter-stream/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the Apache2.0.
 See [LICENSE](./LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>